pardnchiu/pardnchiu.github.io/md/en/service.md

 - If project features fail to meet expectations, free adjustments will be provided until they conform to requirements.
 - If standards are still unmet, partial refunds based on incomplete feature proportions will be arranged after mutual agreement, ensuring fair protection.

-## Multi-Developer and Collaboration Models

-> [!NOTE]
-> Depending on project scope and timelines, suitable development models are offered to ensure efficient collaboration and successful delivery.

-**Single Developer**: Focuses on functionality and system integration, excluding design.

-Clients must provide UI designs or reference samples for visual guidance in feature development.

-- **Native iOS Development**
-  High-performance native functionality tailored to the iOS platform.
-- **Full-Stack Web Development**
-  Covers frontend and backend functionalities with system integration.

-**Collaborative Team**: For large-scale or time-sensitive projects, collaborative teams enhance execution efficiency.

-- **Design Needs**
-  Coordinate with professional designers for UI/UX designs to ensure an aesthetic and user-friendly interface.
-- **Native Android Development**
-  Involve specialized developers for efficient Android platform support.
-- **Accelerated Team Development**
-  Assemble a professional team for simultaneous iOS, Android, and web full-stack development to ensure high-quality and timely delivery.